postcss/postcss/API.md

 })
 ```

-Is is also safe as `each` method.
+This method is also safe as `each()` method.

 #### `replaceValues(regexp, opts, callback)`

-Replaces some regexp in all declaration’s values inside container.
+Replaces regexp in all declaration’s values inside container.
-It is useful to add some custom unit for function.
+It is useful to add some custom unit or function.
 Callback will receive
-same argument as in `String#replace`.
+same arguments as in `String#replace`.

 You can make it faster by `fast` option.
 PostCSS will execute slow
-regexp only if `value.indexOf(opts.fast) != -1` will return `true`.
+regexp only after fast `value.indexOf(opts.fast)` check.
-Also you can set a declaration properties array in `props` option.
+Also you can set a property names array in `props` option.

 ```js
 root.replaceValues(/\d+rem/, { fast: 'rem' }, function (string) {